 9. Severe bleeding from the rectum – This is messy and can be dangerous.
 You’ll need to take your dog to the vet.

-10. Peritonitis – This difficult-to-treat bacterial infection is caused by bone fragments that poke holes in your dog’s stomach or intestines.
+10. Peritonitis – The bacteria that causes a difficult-to-treat intestinal condition originate from bone fragments that poke holes in your dog’s stomach or intestine.
 It can kill your dog, so take him to the vet immediately.

 Pet parents Should know about dog bones

 The FDA warns that giving your dog bones can be dangerous and lead to tartar buildup.
 They recommend against giving your dog bones as a treat or chew toy.

 Stamper suggests talking to your vet about alternatives to bones.
 “There are many bone-like products made with materials that are safe for dogs to chew on,” she said.
 “Always supervise your dog with any chew product, especially one your dog hasn’t had before.
 And always, if your dog ‘just isn’t acting right,’ call your veterinarian right away!”
 If you are looking for a safe and healthy alternative to dog bone treats, consider giving your pup some healthy dog snacks instead!
 S